TUM-DAML/seml/README.md

 * tight integration with MongoDB,
 * automatically saving and loading your source code for reproducibility,
 * providing commands for your debugger,
-* and keeping track of resource stats.
+* and keeping track of resource usage (experiment runtime, RAM, etc.).

 ## Get started
 To get started, install **`SEML`** using the following commands: